blog posts

 Conclusion

 Host firewalls provide a valuable layer of a strong defense-in-depth strategy.
-Using firewalls allows administrators to quickly configure a host firewall that consistently handles dual-stack networks, allows for detailed traffic logs, and closes gaps in cloud provider network implementations. allows you to consistently apply firewall configuration across your entire fleet.
+Using firewalls enables administrators to configure a host firewall that consistently handles dual-stack networks quickly, provides detailed traffic logs, and closes gaps in cloud provider network implementations.
+Allows you to apply firewall configurations consistently across your entire fleet.

-Need to take a few steps back to determine whether you should migrate applications to the cloud? on how to decide.
+Do you need to take a step back to determine whether you should migrate your applications to the cloud?
+On how to decide.